fdschneider/bexis_traits/manuscript/manuscript.md

 (Most of the information described in the last two sections are subsumized under the [Occurence Extension of the Darwin Core](http://tools.gbif.org/dwca-validator/extension.do?id=http://rs.tdwg.org/dwc/terms/Occurrence#Occurrence), and may also be referenced into an external database via a unique Occurence identifier. )

-## information on attribution and permissions to use
+*< information on attribution and permissions to use >*

-Finally, an own class of information might apply to the entire trait-dataset, which classifies them as metadata.
+Finally, there is the set of information that applies to the entire trait-dataset, which classifies them as metadata.
 Since trait data are of great use for synthesis studies, information about how the data may be distributed, re-used and attributed to are of particular importance for trait datasets.
 Most researchers encourage re-use of their published datasets while making sure they are sufficiently credited.
-The use of permissive licenses for traitdata publications, such as Creative Commons Attribution 4.0 or Public Domain release, has been established as the gold standard.
+The use of permissive licenses for traitdata publications, such as Creative Commons Attribution or Creative Commons Zero/Public Domain release, has been established as the gold standard.

 <!-- Where is this data record available online?
 Source in the Measurements or Facts extension file is for a url to be displayed alongside the data point, so EOL visitors can click through to an online resource where the data originated.
 This might be a dataset stored at an online repository, a taxon page on a website, or any other online location.
 What shall I cite if I use this data record in a publication?
 BibliographicCitation in the Measurements or Facts extension file is for the suggested citation format for a user of this dataset to include in a references list or bibliography.
 Even if the data record or dataset have never been published elsewhere, we recommend that you craft an appropriate citation so others can provide proper credit.
 If the dataset is from a literature review, and one or more references are available for individual data points, these references should be recorded in the References extension and listed by their Reference IDs in the ReferenceID field of the Measurements or Facts extension file, see below.  -->

-# Towards a traitdata standard
+# Proposing an ecological traitdata standard

-In this paper, we propose a universal scheme of defined column names and data structure that captures the different degrees of resolution and measurement detail for multiple use cases of trait data. #Cat: Add something like: "we also provide an R code/package to help users to format their original data into the proposed scheme.
+In this paper, we propose a universal scheme of defined column names and data structure that captures the different degrees of resolution and measurement detail for multiple use cases of trait data.
+We also provide computational tools in an R package to help users to format their original data into the proposed scheme.

 Existing initiatives for standardising data are focused on a constrained organism group, ecosystem type or region and compile data in own centralised databases.
 Among the different approaches, the TRY database for plant characteristics is certainly the one with highest coverage.
 The most inclusive trait database to date has been created in the framework of the Encyclopedia of Life (EOL) with TraitBank (Parr et al 2015).
 With the framework presented here, we aim for compatibility with those standards.